tensorflow/mesh/README.md

 # CPU/GPU/TPU implementations

-Mesh-TensorFlow works on CPU, GPU and TPU.
+Mesh TensorFlow works on CPU, GPU and TPU.
 The TPU implementation is very different from the CPU/GPU implementation.

 Multi-CPU/GPU meshes are implemented with `PlacementMeshImpl`.
-In this case mesh-tensorflow emits separate tensorflow operations placed on the different devices, all in one big tensorflow graph.
+In this case Mesh TensorFlow emits separate TensorFlow operations placed on the different devices, all in one big TensorFlow graph.

 TPU meshes are implemented in with `SimdMeshImpl`.
-In this case, mesh-tensorflow emits tensorflow operations (and communication collectives) from the perspective of one core, and this same program runs on every core, relying on the fact that each core actually performs the same operations.
+In this case, Mesh TensorFlow emits TensorFlow operations (and communication collectives) from the perspective of one core, and this same program runs on every core, relying on the fact that each core actually performs the same operations.
 This piggy-backs on the TPU data-parallelism infrastructure, which operates the same way.
-This "SIMD" approach keeps the tensorflow and xla graphs from growing with the number of cores.
+This "SIMD" approach keeps the TensorFlow and XLA graphs from growing with the number of cores.
 The differences between cores are as follows:

 * different slices of the variables (this works now)